tgalarneau/bms/README.md

 I also have to Thornwave bluetooth battery monitors.
 One for the solar charge controller and the other for an inverter.
 These are much simplier as it only requires and a readCharacteristic(0x15) and returns the data.

+The program is with the MAC address, collection interval and monitor name - bms.py -b xx:xx:xx:xx:xx -i 10 -m jbdbms.

+I'm running this on a Raspberry Pi Zero W and used Python 3.9 for this.